jcurry/ZenPacks.community.A10/README.rst

 ======================

-This ZenPack can be installed from the .egg file using either the GUI or the zenpack command line but, since it is demonstration code that you are likely to want to modify, it is more likely installed in development mode.
-From github - https://github.com/jcurry/ZenPacks.community.A10  use the ZIP button (top left) to download a tgz file and unpack it to a local directory, say,
+This ZenPack can be installed from the .egg file using either the GUI or the zenpack command line.
+To install in development mode, from github - https://github.com/jcurry/ZenPacks.community.A10  use the ZIP button (top left) to download a tgz file and unpack it to a local directory, say,
 $ZENHOME/local.
 Install from $ZENHOME/local with: